sharma-sujal/BHARAT-TRUST-NET/README.md

 # BHARAT-TRUST-NET
 Bharat TrustNet is a browser-based trust verification platform that helps users identify legitimate banking, government, and public-service websites while protecting against phishing and digital fraud.
 <p>
-  # Bharat TrustNet Extension
+  # Bharat TrustNet

-## Building Towards National Safety
+## Building Towards National Digital Safety

-Bharat TrustNet is a browser-based trust verification platform designed to help citizens identify legitimate banking, government, UPI, KYC, and public-service websites while reducing exposure to phishing attacks and digital fraud.
+Bharat TrustNet is a browser-based trust verification platform designed to combat phishing attacks, banking fraud, fake KYC portals, UPI scams, identity theft, and fraudulent government websites.
+The platform helps users verify the authenticity of websites before sharing sensitive information online.

-The TrustNet Extension acts as a real-time trust layer between users and the websites they visit.
-Instead of relying solely on traditional blacklist-based approaches, TrustNet aims to verify whether a website can be recognized and trusted by authoritative sources.
+Developed by a Cyber Security student from the National Forensic Sciences University (NFSU), Bharat TrustNet focuses on strengthening digital trust and improving cybersecurity awareness for citizens.

 ---

-## Current Features
+## Problem Statement

-### Website Trust Analysis

-Analyzes the website currently being visited and provides a trust score based on available verification data.

-### Unverified Website Detection

-Alerts users when a website cannot be verified through TrustNet's trusted verification process.

-### Real-Time Security Warnings

-Provides visual warnings before users interact with potentially suspicious websites.

-### Trust Score System

-Generates a trust score to help users quickly understand the risk level of a website.

-### Lightweight Browser Integration

-Works directly inside the browser for a seamless and user-friendly experience.
+Cybercriminals increasingly exploit public trust by creating fake websites that imitate banks, government portals, payment services, and citizen-service platforms.
+These attacks often result in:

+* Phishing Attacks
+* Banking Frauds
+* KYC Scams
+* Credential Theft
+* Identity Theft
+* Financial Losses

+Many users find it difficult to distinguish legitimate websites from convincing fraudulent copies.

 ---

+## Solution

+Bharat TrustNet provides a browser-based trust layer that helps users make safer decisions online.
+By analyzing websites and providing trust-based insights, the platform assists users in identifying potentially fraudulent or suspicious domains before interacting with them.

+The project promotes a proactive approach to cybersecurity by focusing on trust verification rather than relying solely on traditional warning systems.

+---

-## Future Roadmap
+## Key Components

-### Multi-Authority Verification

-Verification through multiple trusted sources including:

-* Banking Institutions
-* Government Portals
-* Cybercrime Intelligence Networks
-* Community Threat Reports
+### TrustNet Browser Extension

+A browser extension that analyzes websites and provides trust-based feedback to users while browsing.

-### Trust Tickets
+### Trust Dashboard

-Digitally signed verification records that provide proof of website verification at the time of access.
+A centralized dashboard that displays verification statistics, security insights, threat information, and user activity in a simple and accessible format.

+### Extension Distribution Portal

+A dedicated platform where users can learn about Bharat TrustNet and download the browser extension.

 ### NetAI Security Assistant

-An AI-powered cybersecurity assistant that helps users understand website risks, phishing attempts, and digital safety practices.
+An AI-powered cybersecurity assistant designed to help users understand online threats, website risks, and digital safety practices.

-### Security Dashboard

-A centralized dashboard for viewing:

-* Verification History
-* Security Alerts
-* Threat Reports
-* Trust Statistics

-### Privacy-Focused Digital Identity Layer

-Future support for privacy-preserving verification mechanisms designed to reduce unnecessary exposure of sensitive user information across online services.

 ---

+## Cybersecurity Principles

+Bharat TrustNet is built around the principles of the CIA Triad:

+### Confidentiality

+Protecting user information and reducing exposure to malicious actors.

+### Integrity

+Promoting authenticity and trustworthiness of online services and websites.

+### Availability

+Providing accessible security tools and trust information to users.

+---

+## Technology Stack

+* PHP
+* HTML5
+* CSS3
+* JavaScript
+* Apache (XAMPP)

+---

 ## Mission

-Our mission is to create a trusted digital ecosystem where citizens can confidently access banking, government, and public-service platforms without fear of phishing attacks, identity fraud, or malicious impersonation.
+To create a safer digital ecosystem by helping citizens identify trustworthy websites, avoid online fraud, and build confidence while using banking, government, and public-service platforms.

 ---

-## Disclaimer
+## Developer

-Bharat TrustNet is currently a prototype developed for hackathon and research purposes.
-Some planned integrations, verification services, and advanced security features are part of the future roadmap and may not yet be available in the current release.
+Developed by an NFSU Cyber Security Student with a focus on digital trust, fraud prevention, phishing detection, and citizen cybersecurity awareness.

 </p>